‘Dubai Unlocked’: Property developers reveal strict processes for selling real estate

 Imran Farooq, CEO of Samana Developers, said the UAE is a well-regulated real estate market and fully compliant with the international AML and CFT-compliant systems.

-“We have an AML compliance system in place and every customer is verified before bringing on board.
+“We have an AML compliance system in place and every customer is verified before being brought on board.
 The cash payment is limited to Dh55,000 per transaction.
 We use specialised software to control and comply with AML/CFT regulations.
-The software is fully compliant with FATF standards and built in line with UAE’s National Risk Assessment & Regulatory Requirements with modules based on international best practices.
+The software is fully compliant with FATF standards and built in line with UAE’s National Risk Assessment and Regulatory Requirements with modules based on international best practices.
 It has all the prerequisites to manage Regulatory AML/CFT Compliance obligations,” Farooq said.

-In February 2024, the UAE earned praise from the FAFT governing body for the removal from the Grey List as this would bolster the country’s international standing.
+In February 2024, the UAE earned praise from the FAFT governing body for its removal from the Grey List as this would bolster the country’s international standing.

 The legitimacy of funds is to be fully ensured.
 Azizi continued: “Payment has to be cleared through one of the UAE’s financial institutions in order to be accepted by us.
 Only once it clears their compliance will we receive it in our Escrow accounts and proceed with the property transaction.
 It is only at this stage that the Sales and Purchase Agreement (SPA) of the property can be signed.”

-Madhav Dhar, co-founder and COO of ZāZEN Properties, said they don’t take buyer vetting lightly and ensure that every potential client is subjected to a proper anti-money laundering (AML) check before he is brought on the table to finalise a deal because it is key to safeguarding businesses from becoming directly or indirectly caught up in criminal activity.
+Madhav Dhar, co-founder and COO of ZāZEN Properties, said they don’t take buyer vetting lightly and ensure that every potential client is subjected to a proper anti-money laundering (AML) check before he is brought on the table to finalise a deal.
+This, he said, is key to safeguarding businesses from becoming directly or indirectly caught up in criminal activity.

 UAE developers accept nearly all forms of payment, including cash and cryptocurrencies.